Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 If you are dealing with lots of functions that all share the same type of callback, then you can define a common wrapper function to easily convert all of them to suspending functions.
 For example, [vert.x](http://vertx.io/) uses a particular convention that all its asynchronous functions receive `Handler<AsyncResult<T>>` as a callback.
-To simply the use of arbitrary vert.x functions from coroutines the following helper function can be defined:
+To simplify the use of arbitrary vert.x functions from coroutines, the following helper function can be defined:

 ```kotlin